Values 1: The New Rhetoric

 • Quantity: « one thing is better than another for quantitative reasons” (id., 85/115): “the more, the better ».

-• Order: « The loci of order affirm the superiority of that which is earlier over that which is later » (id., p.
+• Order: « The loci of order affirm the superiority of the earlier over the later » (id., p.
 93/125).

 • Existence: « The loci relating to the existent affirm the superiority of that which exists, of the real, over the possible, the contingent, or the impossible » (id., p.
 94/126).